rust-lang/rfcs/text/3727-unsafe-set-discriminant.md

 ### Alternate forms of `set_discriminant`

-This RFC only specifies one form of `set_discriminant`, which takes an `*mut T` to the enum.
+This RFC only specifies one form of `set_discriminant`, which takes an `*mut T` to the enum `T`.
 It is expected that additional versions of this function will also be added for convenience in the future, for example taking other pointer types like:

 * `unsafe fn set_discriminant_mu(&mut MaybeUninit<T>, Discriminant<T>);`
 * `unsafe fn set_discriminant_nn(NonNull<T>, Discriminant<T>);`